Dear Arizona artists,

 SUBMISSION DETAILS

-Criteria: Selections will be based on the quality, originality, and craftsmanship of their work.
+Criteria: The selection of the three finalists will be based on the quality, originality, and craftsmanship of their past works and the potential to make a significant artistic contribution to this project.

 Timeline:*